iamsurya/EatingHMM/HMM Code/Readme.txt

 Files:

-MeanCovCalc: Calculates means and covariances in data
+Parameter Generation\MeanCovCalc: Calculates means and covariances in data